Big SEIS changes coming in April 2023, here’s how to raise £250K SEIS starting NOW

 Here’s what you’ll need to do to complete your AA application:

-You can fill out the AA application form online via SeedLegals.
-It’s free to sign up and begin your application, and our team is on hand to guide you through the process.
+You can fill out the AA application form online on SeedLegals.
+We make the application process fast and easy, and our team is on hand to guide you through every stage.

 Here’s what you’ll need to complete the form:

-Including a cover letter with your application is something we strongly recommend.
+We recommend including a cover letter with your application.
 It provides a quick, easily accessible overview of your company, and should include information about current and upcoming funding rounds, details about investors, and a summary of the company’s finances.

 When you apply through SeedLegals, our expert team will review all your supporting documents and check everything is in place before you submit the application.

-In 2019, HMRC introduced a new AA Checklist that must be filled in and submitted with your application.
+In 2019, HMRC introduced a new AA Checklist to fill in and submit with your application.
 This is designed to ensure you’ve included all the information they’re looking for and save time chasing up missing documents.
-However, when you apply via SeedLegals we’ll automatically fill out the checklist for you, based on the details you’ve provided.
+When you apply via SeedLegals, we’ll automatically fill out the checklist for you, based on the details you’ve provided.

-In the build-up to a funding round, you may find that your company needs a small cash boost to tide it over.
-The good news is that there’s a way to do this and remain EIS compliant: our SeedFAST agreement.
+In the build-up to a funding round, you might find that your company needs a small cash boost to tide it over.
+The good news is that there’s a way to do this and remain EIS-compliant: our SeedFAST agreement.

 The SeedFAST works in a similar way to a Convertible Note, where an investor agrees to loan funds now in the expectation of being repaid at an agreed milestone.
 However, as the Note is classed as debt it isn’t compliant with EIS, because the investor is guaranteed to get his or her money back and EIS requires the investment to be at risk.

-In contrast, the SeedFAST doesn’t count as debt, as long as you convert the funds to equity within 6 months (reduced from 12 months on 31/12/2019) of receiving them.
-The investor can then claim his or her EIS tax relief in that same tax year.
+In contrast, the SeedFAST doesn’t count as debt, as long as you convert the funds to equity within 6 months of receiving them.
+The investor can then claim their EIS tax relief in that same tax year.